 A few times, I had to cancel existing appointments and reschedule.
 I didn’t like doing that, but managing a lot of commitments means prioritizing.
 I always tried to learn from when I had to flat-out cancel, and I practiced saying “no” upfront when similar meetings came up in the future.

 Most of the time, taking these actions allowed me to juggle everything successfully.
 But with so much going on, just one unexpected issue was enough to throw off my entire week.
-I made mistakes and had to deal with the consequences, but I learned some important lessons about how to manage a job and side hustle.
+I made mistakes and had to deal with the consequences, but I learned some important lessons about how to manage a job and side gig.

 Here’s how I dealt when things went off the rails: